Connecting degree and polarity: An artificial language learning study: Dataset and measures

-We use this to mine particles that are associated with low and high degree, to later use them to, in turn, assess degree of the modifiers.

-Exactly like with polarity sensitivity, we modify the 10k dataset to use it for the cloze test.
-As examples of low degree modifiers, we use {\it somewhat} and {\it slightly}; as high degree, we use {\it very} and {\it extremely}.
-So, each of the 10k sentences gives rise to four sentences like these, where {\sc mod} is one of the four modifiers of interest:
+We use this idea to mine particles that are associated with low and high degree.
+The mined particles can be used to assess degree of the modifiers, analogously to polarity measurement above.
+As low degree modifiers, we use {\it somewhat} and {\it slightly}; for high degree, {\it very} and {\it extremely}.
+We modify each of the 10k sentences to generate pairs of sentences like these, where {\sc mod} is one of the four modifiers of interest:

 \ex. {\tt Is the question difficult?
 [MASK], it is \textsc{mod} difficult.}